rd636/adc_scripts/README.md

 ## Scripts that delete stuff
 - archive_old.pl - Archive ssl files not in use.
   - all those certKeys you deleted from the configuration may have left the associated files behind in the /nsconfig/ssl folder.
 This script will move those files into a single gzip file you can delete or archive.
+  - Third-party certificate management tools probably left behind old files which this will help remove.
 - dsk_clean.sh - Free disk space in /var and /flash.